dlyubimov/ecoadapters/README.md

 #### HBase, Hadoop, Pig

-HBase, Hadoop, Hive and Pig dependencies are now set to those in Cloudera release CDH3u0 at the 0.3.2-SNAPSHOT.
-0.3.1 was released and tagged and contained CDH3b4 dependencies.
+HBase, Hadoop, Hive and Pig dependencies are now set to those in Cloudera release CDH4.1.2 at the 0.5.0-SNAPSHOT.

-Current HEAD is at CDH3u3.
+Current HEAD is at CDH4.
+Migration to CDH4 releases is still in progress, please note any incompatibilities to us.

 R stuff was developed and tested  on R 2.13 and 2.14. in order to compile "ecor" module yourself, you'd need R 2.14 and a number of (fairly basic) packages that R package